OphidiaBigData/PyOphidia/README.rst

 - *save(experimentname)*: save the experiment as a JSON document
 - *newTask(operator, arguments, dependencies, name, ...) -> Task*: add a new Task in the experiment without the need of creating a Task object
 - *newSubexperiment(self, experiment, params, dependency) -> Task*: embed an experiment into another experiment
-- *isvalid() -> bool*: check the workflow experiment definition validity
+- *isvalid(\*params) -> bool*: check the workflow experiment definition validity
-- *check(filename, display) -> bool*: check the experiment definition validity, display the graph of the experiment structure and store the graph in the file *filename*
+- *check(filename, display, \*params) -> bool*: check the experiment definition validity, display the graph of the experiment structure and store the graph in the file *filename*

 Class methods:

 - *load(file) -> Experiment*: load an experiment from the JSON document
 - *load_cwl(file, args) -> Experiment*: load an experiment from the CWL document (see CWL support)
-- *validate(file) -> bool*: check the workflow experiment definition validity
+- *validate(file, \*params) -> bool, str*: check the workflow experiment definition validity: a flag True/False and the related validation/error message.

 Import Experiment
 """""""""""""""""